thecoolman87/IntelliJ-AI-Prompt-Generator/README.md

 4. **Generate Prompt**: Click "Generate and Copy to Clipboard" to create your formatted prompt
 5. **Paste into AI**: The formatted prompt is now ready to paste into your AI assistant of choice

+### Using Templates

+Templates allow you to save and reuse your prompt configurations:

+1. **Save a Template**:
+   - Set up your prompt with the desired files and settings
+   - Click "Save Current as Template"
+   - Enter a name for your template

+2. **Load a Template**:
+   - Select a previously saved template from the dropdown
+   - All settings and files will be restored automatically

+3. **Delete a Template**:
+   - Select a template from the dropdown
+   - Click "Delete Template" to remove it

+Templates are perfect for different scenarios like "Bug Fixing", "Code Review", "Feature Implementation", etc.

 ### Smart Selection Tips

 - **Project Files**: Add core files that are central to your question